Updated: 6/2/2022 | Porto Travel Guide

 #13 Mosteiro da Serra do Pilar

 The Monastery of Serra do Pilar is a former monastery located in Vila Nova de Gaia.
-The monastery is situated on an outcrop with an amazing view of the Dom Luís I Bridge and historic center of Porto.
+The monastery is situated on an outcrop with an amazing view of the Dom Luís I Bridge and the historic center of Porto.

 You’ll need to walk across Dom Luis I Bridge to the opposite side of the Duoro River to get here.